ilovepopon/obs-discord-overlay/ふわふわ/Readme.md

 While it is more challenging within Discord’s overlay, it is also possible to generate the background bubbles using `requestAnimationFrame()`.

 The code can be found in the [test directory](./test).

+## Disclaimer

+This project is not affiliated with or endorsed by Discord Inc.

+Discord and its logo/brand colors are trademarks of Discord Inc.